AlainBenbassat/cividocimproved/docs/index.md

 ## Want to Contribute to the Documention?

-Keeping the documentation up-to-date is very important
+[Help us](guides/documentation-guide/get-involved.md) keeping the documentation up-to-date.